tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_1_.md

 Numbly, I turned away from Camila and whispered something to Maggie, hoping the question would be inaudible to my wife under the loud vibrations of the motor.

 *“I’m safe, okay?
 But Mom…what is she?
-A replica…a machine…what?”*
+A replica of Camila…some kind of machine…what?”*

 I did not have to wait long for her response.
 She started speaking before I even made it up the small set of stairs that led to the front door.